-It's a sweet way to include people you care about in your celebration, and anyone you invite to give a toast will appreciate the advanced notice so they have time to prepare.
+Toasts and readings are a sweet way to include people you care about in your celebration, and anyone you invite to give a toast or deliver a reading will appreciate the advanced notice so they have time to prepare.
 "If they're being given this honor, they are probably close family members or friends and will take the role seriously.
-Don't wait until the last minute to announce that you'd like them to speak —it puts more pressure on them than is necessary.
-Also, be sure to tell them when during the wedding they'll be speaking!"
+Don't wait until the last minute to announce that you'd like them to participate—it puts more pressure on them than is necessary.
+Also, be sure to tell them when during the wedding they'll be speaking."
 Kaley says.
 And since speaking at a wedding is such a special role, this is the type of information you should share via phone call—or even better, over a cup of coffee in person—so you can discuss all the specifics.

 Whether it's simply directions to the venue and parking information, or the specifics about the shuttles you'll be providing, let guests know about transportation well in advance so they don't make any unnecessary plans.
 "If guests are staying in your hotel block, let them know when shuttles will be leaving, or if they should drive or call a local taxi company.
 If they're staying elsewhere, let them know if they can park at the hotel and hop on the shuttle, or other ways to get to the venue," says Kaley.
 "Put this information on your website when you send out save the dates, so guests can keep it in mind as they make travel plans.
 You could also include an insert in your invitation if it fits in your budget."

-"Guests spent time picking out gifts for you, and want to know if it made it to you safely!" says Kaley.
-Be sure to send thank you notes in a timely manner.
-If you won't be able to get the note out within a week, send a quick email to say that you received their gift, how much you love it, and that they should keep an eye on their mailbox for a note from the two of you.
+"Guests spent time picking out gifts for you, and want to know if it made it to you safely." says Kaley.
+If wedding gifts are pouring in before the wedding, don't wait until after the wedding to send a thank-you card.
+A good rule of thumb?
+Send thank-you notes within two weeks of receiving the gift.
+If you won't be able to get the note out within two weeks, send a quick email to say that you received their gift, how much you love it, and that they should keep an eye on their mailbox for a note from the two of you.